statisticssweden/PxWeb/README.md

 This is the official source code repository for PxWeb.
 PxWeb is a nice web application for dissemination of statistical tables please read more abou it at the official web page on Statistics Sweden web site at [www.scb.se/px-web](https://www.scb.se/px-web).

 ## Current activities
-We are currently working on a version 2 of the API.
-Read more about it at [https://www.scb.se/en/services/open-data-api/pxapi-2.0/](https://www.scb.se/en/services/open-data-api/pxapi-2.0/).
-The development is done in the pxapi2/master branch of this repository.
+We are currently working on a version 2 of the API and a brand new PxWeb.
+The development is moved to a new GitHub organization [pxtools](https://github.com/PxTools).

 ## Installation
 The compiled version is available free of charge for governmental agencies and municipalities, international NSI:s an international organisations of statistics.
 Please read the terms of use at this page [https://www.scb.se/pxweb](https://www.scb.se/pxweb).